Sustainable Business Engagement and Outreach

 Sustainable Development Solutions Network (SDSN) Member

-Appalachian State University's Walker College of Business has officially joined the Sustainable Development Solutions Network (SDSN), a global platform that affirms the university’s commitment to advance the United Nations’ Sustainable Development Goals (SDGs).
-SDSN membership allows students and faculty members opportunities to participate in SDSN sponsored events on a global stage and collaborate on solutions-focused research on a broader scale.
-The Walker College SDSN will focus its efforts on SDG # 8 — promoting sustained, inclusive and sustainable economic growth, full and productive employment and decent work for all; SDG # 12 — ensuring sustainable consumption and production patterns; and SDG #15 — protecting, restoring and promoting sustainable use of terrestrial ecosystems, sustainably managing forests, combat desertification, and halting and reversing land degradation and halt biodiversity loss.
+Appalachian State University's Walker College of Business has officially joined the Sustainable Development Solutions Network (SDSN), a global platform that affirms the university’s commitment to advancing the United Nations’ Sustainable Development Goals (SDGs).
+SDSN membership allows students and faculty members opportunities to participate in SDSN-sponsored events on a global stage and collaborate on solutions-focused research on a broader scale.
+The Walker College SDSN will focus its efforts on SDG # 8 — promoting sustained, inclusive, and sustainable economic growth, full and productive employment, and decent work for all; SDG # 12 — ensuring sustainable consumption and production patterns; and SDG #15 — protecting, restoring and promoting sustainable use of terrestrial ecosystems, sustainably managing forests, combat desertification, and halting and reversing land degradation and halt biodiversity loss.